acatone-git/HomePlus_Mod_Dev/README.md

 ## Simulate Keys Press Syntax

-To open the shell / connection between the PC & the RP2+ use the command: adb shell
+To open the shell / connection between the PC & the RP2+ and send commands use the command: adb shell

 #### L3 Stuck Down Command Sequence: